itsnamgyu/i-do-pytorch/README.md

-# pytorch-tutorial-day
+# i-do-pytorch
-Practice notebooks for the PyTorch tutorial
+Practice notebooks for the PyTorch tutorials

-# Goal
-Finish all basic PyTorch tutorials today.

-# Result

-- Completed 5 out of 8 tutorials.
-Not bad.
-- Done on third day.
+Initially a repo for finishing the basic PyTorch tutorials in one day.
+Completed in three.
+Solid effort.